mautrix/docs/bridges/general/double-puppeting.md

        # This must be false so the appservice doesn't take over all users completely.
        exclusive: false
    ```
-2. Install the registration file the same way as the main bridge registration
+2. Install the new registration file the usual way
    (see [Registering appservices]).
 3. Finally set `as_token:$TOKEN` as the secret in `login_shared_secret_map`
    (e.g. if you have `as_token: meow` in the registration, set `as_token:meow`